AliciaFrederick/choice-and-chance/content/Game.md

 - Smart or creative actions

 Players start with 15 points, and then acquire new skills, and upgrade existing ones.

-Skills start at TN 9 and are capped at +6.
+**Skills** start at TN 9 and are capped at +6.
 Each improvement provides a +1.
 Skills and Forms when mastered will provide a boon or augment.

-Talents are passives that alter game mechanics or don’t require rolls per se (see below).
+**Talents** are passives that alter game mechanics or don’t require rolls per se (see below).
 Forms are spells that can be custom designed, and improved over time.
-See “On Magic”
+See [[Game#On Magic|On Magic]].

-Improvements can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.
+**Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.

-Point Costs
+#### Point Costs

 Skills:
 New Skill 3
 Skill Improvement 1 per